 Manufacturers can use a TPO system’s constraint-based optimization to define the optimal event or promotional mix within retailer and manufacturer constraints to reach revenue, volume, or profit objectives.
 Constraint-based optimization perpetuates transparency with retailers for open dialogue.

-CPG companies should be excited for the potential to gain coveted insight.
+CPGs should be excited for the potential to gain those coveted insights.